studywysc/studywysc.github.io/docs/_docs/culture.md

   - collectdata
 ---

+Respect the community, respect the space.

 <p class="p-4" style="font-size:36px">Don't be a dick.</p>

 This applies to the broadest extent.
 And lean on the safe side just to be sure. **We aren't doing this to be a snowflake server.
-We just want to study and chill.** [See our Prohibited Activities](#what-do-we-really-hate) for specific activities we'll take strong action against.

-Be nice to everyone, be aware of the community, and everything will work out! 🌸
+We just want to study and chill.** Be nice to everyone, be courteous in your participation, and everything will work out! 🌸

+Still don't get it?
+[See a list of specific things we hate here.](#what-do-we-really-hate)

 <br>